The Hackney Shop

 To get to The Hackney Shop from the station, take a stroll past a couple of junkyards, a monster Tesco, some tower blocks and a run of takeaways.
 On entering the freshly painted little store, you’re met with rails of gorgeous catwalk fashion by designers who dress red-carpet celebrities and the models in glossy magazines.
 Just what is a pretty boutique like this doing in a place like Hackney?

-Meanwhile, local designer Katherine Pont, who takes over The Hackney Shop on July 15 with her fashion website Swanfield, can’t believe her luck: ‘A small business like mine, which represents new independent designers, can’t afford to pay commercial rates and rents, so it’s hard to get window space anywhere.
+Meanwhile, local designer Katherine Pont, who took over The Hackney Shop after Roskanda with her fashion website Swanfield, couldn't believe her luck: ‘A small business like mine, which represents new independent designers, can’t afford to pay commercial rates and rents, so it’s hard to get window space anywhere.
 We’re very excited to have a little space of our own, if only for a week.’

 Apply for a week in the shop by emailing email@example.com, but note you must either live or work in the Hackney borough to qualify.

 As featured in the 100 best shops in London